zwj-tina/scibetR/README.md

 # scibetR
-Pure R version of **scibet**, a portable and fast single cell type identifier
+Pure R version of **scibet**, a portable and fast single cell type identifier.
+It takes longer than the original functions in **scibet**.
 ## Installation Guide

 **Installing scibetR**